Premuda

 Premuda (/hr/) is a small island in Croatia, off the northern Adriatic coast.
 It belongs to the north Dalmatian islands which are situated north-west from the county center Zadar.
 Premuda is approximately 9 km long, up to 1.6 km wide, and has an area of 9.2 km2.
 It is situated southwest of Silba and northwest of Škarda and as such it is one of the outermost Adriatic islands from the perspective of the Croatian coastline.

 Name

 Historically, the island was referred to in Glagolitic texts as Dlačnik.
-In the 18th century, the pronunciation Dlašnik arose, which by the end of the 18th and in the 19th century often beame Dlasnik on Silba, where cakanje predominated.
+In the 18th century, the pronunciation Dlašnik arose, which by the end of the 18th and in the 19th century often became Dlasnik on Silba, where cakanje predominated.

 History

 Premuda was first mentioned in historical sources by Tabula Peutingeriana, as Pamodos.
 In the 7th century, the island is mentioned as Primodia, derived from Latin primus ("the first"), indicating its geographical position as the first island in the Zadar Channel seen from the northwest.
 In 16th and 17th centuries Premuda was targeted by Ottoman corsairs who took the islanders away as slaves.
 This reduced the island's population to just 26 in 1608.
 In the 18th century, the island recovered through immigration, mostly from Olib, and by 1760 the population grew to 322.

 Natural water resources on Premuda are scarce, which has historically been a limiting factor in the island's development.
 The island's population peaked at 577 inhabitants in 1857, and has steadily declined since, particularly in the second half of the 20th century, when many islanders moved to Zadar and Rijeka, and also to North and South America.

 Electricity was introduced to Premuda in 1971.
 The elementary school, opened in 1867, was closed in 1991.
 The island's telephone network was built in 1998.